As far as leadership skills go, how good are you at being a loser? How prepared are you to lose?

-My conversation with a leader in the health care industry this week gave me a new view on who a loser really is and how they can be the eventual winner.
+My conversation with a leader in the healthcare industry this week gave me a new view of who a loser really is and how they can be the eventual winner.

 Growing up in a small Wisconsin town where his family raised and trained competition horses, Tom learned the value of hard work.
 His father taught it to him daily at home and during competitions on weekends.
-Hard work and persevering through hard times was engrained in Tom.
+Hard work and perseverance through hard times were engrained in Tom.

-From hard work at home, he went to hard work in the Army working in hospitals and health clinics in various states.
+From hard work at home, he went on to hard work in the Army, working in hospitals and health clinics in various states.